-A general principle that intra-group transactions must be carried out at arm's length is applicable in Liechtenstein.
+The general principle is that intra-group transactions must be carried out at arm's length in Liechtenstein.
 Thus, corporate income and expenses that arise between related parties must be determined in the same way as would be the case for a relationship between independent third parties.

 According to the recommendations of the OECD, transfer prices for transactions with related parties and permanent establishments must be documented.
 Documentation requirements vary according to the size of the companies or the associated group.

-Liechtenstein does not have special Controlled Foreign Corporation (CFC) rules.
-However, the Liechtenstein domestic tax law provides for a General Anti-Avoidance Rule (GAAR).
+Liechtenstein does not have special Controlled Foreign Corporation (CFC) rules, but the Liechtenstein domestic tax law does provide for a General Anti-Avoidance Rule (GAAR).

 Liechtenstein has recently introduced special anti-avoidance rules for dividends and capital gains.
-The anti-avoidance provisions cover dividends and capital gains as well as unrealised increases in value from participations in legal persons with more than 50% passive income and low taxation (<6.25% or <50% of the effective Liechtenstein taxes), hence these income are taxable (switch-over).
+The anti-avoidance provisions cover dividends and capital gains as well as unrealised increases in value from participations in legal persons with more than 50% passive income and low taxation (<6.25% or <50% of the effective Liechtenstein taxes), so such income is taxable (switch-over).

-There is a transitional period with the first application in 2022 for participations acquired before the end of 2018.
-In addition, dividends which are tax deductible at the paying entity are not tax exempt (hybrid-mismatch).
+There is a transitional period, with the first application in 2022 for participations acquired before the end of 2018.
+In addition, dividends that are tax deductible at the paying entity are not tax exempt (hybrid-mismatch).

 The relevant thresholds are set out in the EU Merger Regulation and Annex XIV of the EEA Agreement respectively.
 The merger provisions of the PGR do not define national thresholds.

-Even if the thresholds for a concentration with an EU or EFTA dimension are not met, the provisions of the EU Merger Regulation are nevertheless applicable where:
+Even if the thresholds for a concentration with an EU or EFTA dimension are not met, the provisions of the EU Merger Regulation are nevertheless applicable in the following circumstances:

 The phase II decision approves or blocks the merger.

 The deadline for a decision in phase I is 25 working days from a complete notification.
-Under certain conditions the period may be extended to 35 working days.
-The deadline for a decision in phase II is 90 working days from the initiation of proceedings and may be extend to 105 days.
+Under certain conditions, the period may be extended to 35 working days.
+The deadline for a decision in phase II is 90 working days from the initiation of proceedings, and may be extended to 105 days.

-Under certain conditions, this period may be extended further, provided that the total duration of any extension or extensions in phase II shall not exceed 20 working days.
+Under certain conditions, this period may be extended further, provided that the total duration of any extension or extensions in phase II does not exceed 20 working days.